Buying Bodyboard Fins

 - Rubber perishes in cold temperatures so don't leave them out in the garden all winter!

 It's every bodyboarder's dream to have a pair of well-fitting fins that can be worn without wetsuit socks.
 The fins are nice and light, you can get good depth with your kick and it's less tiring.
-Unfortunately, achieving this Holy Grail isn't always easy as flipper rubber has a tendency to rub when friction is created between human flesh and swim fins.
+Unfortunately, achieving this Holy Grail isn't always easy as flipper rubber has a tendency to rub when friction is created.

 Trying to make one pair fit with socks and then fit without socks doesn't work.
 Sorry!
 Not to worry, we've got plenty of kit that can help you out whatever the season.